 The Finishing Steps

-After completing installation for the double hung window or new sash, you will need to caulk around the window to create a weather barrier.
+After completing the double-hung window or sash installation, you will need to caulk around the window to create a weather barrier.